Top 45 SQL Coding Interview Questions and Answers (with Tips)

 WHERE d.department_name = 'Interns';

-Sample Answer: To calculate total expenses, we can use the SUM() function along with GROUP BY.
+Sample Answer: We can use the SUM() function and GROUP BY to calculate total expenses.
 This helps us summarize the salaries for each department:

 SELECT d.department_name, SUM(e.salary) AS total_salary